-This trip will not only give you the opportunity to kayak down the rivers of the Amazon on a unique and challenging expedition, but an amazing experience along isolated and iconic Amazon Rivers, surrounded only by the sound of your paddle and the ever-present Peruvian wildlife.
-You’ll also learn the skills to camp out in the wild, on river beaches and amongst some pristine Amazon rainforest.
+This trip will not only give you the opportunity to kayak down the rivers of the Amazon on a unique and challenging expedition, but an amazing experience along isolated and iconic Amazon tributaries, surrounded only by the sound of your paddle and the ever-present Peruvian wildlife.
+You’ll also learn the skills to camp out in the wild, on river beaches and amongst some pristine Amazon jungle.

 Get deep into the heart of the Amazon rainforest on this adventure that will see you paddling along isolated creeks, trekking through the dense jungle and camping amongst the trees.
 First-up, you’ll arrive early in Peru’s capital, Lima, before swiftly embarking on a transfer to Yurimagus, via Tarapoto.
 Here, you’ll stay in a local hotel for the night and get prepared for your adventure in the morning.
 Head out from your hotel to River Huallaga, a tributary of the mighty Amazon, to get your gear together and become acquainted with your kayak, your main mode of transportation for the next few days.
 From here on, your itinerary is relatively simple, but jam-packed full of adventure.Read more